Meat is not only scrumptious, but it's a significant source of protein in human diets around the world.

 5. United States

-Steaks, ribs, burgers, and hot dogs are among the more famous carnivorous dishes, but with the cultural diversity of the country, there are no limits on meat-filled dining options in the United States.
+Steaks, ribs, burgers, and hot dogs are among the more famous carnivorous dishes on a carnivore diet, but with the country's cultural diversity, there are no limits on meat-filled dining options in the United States.

 Germany would be high on the list, I’m sure :)